ericjohns55/MatrixClock/README.md

 #### Time Periods
 Time periods is also an array with four arguments: start_hour, start_minute, end_hour, and end_minute.
 The hours must be in 24 hour format [0-23], and the minutes must be from [0-60] to function.

+Time periods also have an array for the days of the week it is active.
+This allows you to have a clock face only run on specific days you want it to instead of every day.
+The array is filled with values raning from 0-6 (meaning Sunday (0) to Saturday (6)).

 Every time the clock updates, it will check to see if it hits a new start time for a clock face and swap over to it if necessary.